 “This is my season,” says Grace Kennedy, a garden designer based in Garrison, NY.
 Give her autumn over all the other seasons and she’d be happy.
-For 18 years she’s been creating gardens for clients in the lower Hudson Valley and honing her talents in her own garden, a rolling 2.5-acre former cow pasture and farmhouse along the Hudson River with mountain views.
+For more than 20 years she’s been creating gardens for clients in the lower Hudson Valley and honing her talents in her own garden, a rolling 2.5-acre former cow pasture and farmhouse along the Hudson River with mountain views.

 She gardens in all seasons, but it’s the fall that ignites her spirit.
 The colors, the textures, smells, light, and the cooler temperatures are all part of its appeal and are a welcome break after the wilting heat of summer.
 The garden is rejuvenated for its final act, with plenty of fruit, berries, and seed heads in abundance.
 Everything is in motion, from the frenzy of the feeding birds and insects to the grass plumes blowing in the breezes.
 There’s nothing somber about this time of year; it’s the season of abundance before the quiet, dormant winter.